radykov/facial-recognition-video-facenet/README.md

 # #
 Note that the images used for training were found public online through Google Image Search and the test video is downloaded from YouTube upon the program running.
 I do not claim any ownership to any of these items and am happy to remove them upon request.
 Any part of the code which may be against the usage terms of any sites or images is not encouraged to be run and is just there for learning reference.
+Faces for testing are - 50Cent, Graham Norton, Julie Walters, Kate Winslet and Michael Fassbender